Twin-width of graphs with tree-structured decompositions: Twin-width of graphs of bounded strong tree-width

 Finally, assume that $j$ is neither a leaf nor a leaf-parent but parent of a leaf-parent in $T_i$.
-Let $j_1, \dots, j_h$ be the children of $j$ in $T_i$.
-Observe that there are at most two children of $j$, say, $j_1$ and $j_2$ such that $v$ is joined to vertices of the corresponding bags and there are no internal red edges in $B_j$.
-The only red edges incident to $v$ are arsing during the contraction of $B_{j_1}$ or $B_{j_2}$ in Line~\ref{line: contract parent}.
-Since first, one of the two children is contracted to one vertex before any contraction in the other bag happens, the red degree of $v$ is bounded by $k+1$. \end{proof}
+Then \(B_j\) has no internal red edges, and the only red edges incident to \(v\) are red edges to vertices in child bags of \(j\) which arise during the contractions in Lines~\ref{line: contract parent} and~\ref{line: contract child to parent}.
+Since each of the child bags of~\(j\) is contracted to one vertex before any contraction in another child bag happens, and \(j\) never has more than two partially contracted child bags, the red degree of $v$ is bounded by $k+1$. \end{proof} Theorem~\ref{thm: tww-vs-stw} in particular shows that the twin-width of a graph is bounded by a linear function of its strong tree-width.
+In order to show that this linear dependence is necessary, we consider Paley graphs. \begin{lemma} Let \(q\) be a prime power with \(q\equiv 1\pmod{4}\).
+The strong tree-width of the Paley graph \(P(q)\) is \(\frac{q-1}{2}\). \begin{proof} Recall that \(P(q)\) is strongly regular with parameters \((q,\frac{q-1}{2},\frac{q-5}{4},\frac{q-1}{4})\).